 When picking up mulch/soil from the DPW Yard, contractor trucks will not be allowed.
-Also, please load by hand.
+Also please load by hand on!
+Contractor equipment cannot be brought onto borough property)".

 Noncompliance may result in property maintenance fines and summonses.

 RECYCLING NOTICE